Universal momentum distributions for the spin-singlet NN channels

 (1)

-where $ C^A_{ { {NN}}} $ is a constant depending on the nucleus A (the so-called nuclear contact), $ \rho^{A, { {NN}}}_{\rm{cm}}(Q) $ is a distribution of center-of-mass momentum for a pair of nucleons in the nucleus while $ \rho_{ { {NN}}}(k) $ represents a universal two-nucleon momentum distribution (UMD) which does not depend on A [9].
-This distribution in its high-momentum part depends on the chosen model of $ NN $ interaction.
-In the case of the spin-triplet $ np $ pairs, this universal distribution coincides with the distribution of nucleons in the deuteron: $ \rho_{np}(k) = \rho_d(k) $.
-Since $ \rho_d(k) $ is normalized to 1, one can calculate explicitly a weight of the high-momentum part of the distribution $ a_2^d $ [13], which determines the magnitude of SRC.
+where $ C^A_{ { {NN}}} $ is a constant depending on the nucleus A (the so-called nuclear contact), $ \rho^{A, { {NN}}}_{\rm{cm}}(Q) $ is a distribution of center-of-mass momentum for a pair of nucleons in the nucleus, while $ \rho_{ { {NN}}}(k) $ represents a universal two-nucleon momentum distribution (UMD) that does not depend on A [9].
+The high-momentum part of this distribution depends on the chosen model of $ NN $ interaction.
+In the case of spin-triplet $ np $ pairs, this universal distribution coincides with the distribution of nucleons in the deuteron: $ \rho_{np}(k) = \rho_d(k) $.
+Because $ \rho_d(k) $ is normalized to 1, one can explicitly calculate a weight of the high-momentum part of the distribution $ a_2^d $ [13], which determines the magnitude of SRC.

-At the same time, for spin-singlet $ ^1S_0 $ $ NN $ channels (i.e. $ np $, $ pp $ and $ nn $) bound states are absent, so there is a problem of determining the corresponding universal distributions [9], as well as estimating the magnitude of high-momentum components for such states for two-nucleon system.
-In [12], the corresponding momentum distributions at $ Q = 0 $ in $ ^4 {\rm{He}}$ were considered as universal distributions for $ pp $ (or $ nn $) pairs, and factorization (1) was used to calculate spectral functions for heavier nuclei up to $ ^{40} $Ca. Another approach to determining the UMD for spin-singlet pairs is proposed within the Generalized Contact Formalism (GCF) [5, 10] by using the two-body $ NN $ scattering wave functions at zero energy which are normalized by their high-momentum tails, i.e. by the integral from some $ p_0 $ (the boundary of the high-momentum region) to infinity.
-However, the question of quantitative evaluating the high-momentum components for spin-singlet channels, which would allow comparing different $ NN $ interactions in this respect, still remains open.
+At the same time, for spin-singlet $ ^1S_0 $ $ NN $ channels (i.e., $ np $, $ pp $, and $ nn $), bound states are absent and there is a problem of determining the corresponding universal distributions [9], as well as estimating the magnitude of high-momentum components for such states for two-nucleon system.
+In [12], the corresponding momentum distributions at $ Q = 0 $ in $ ^4 {\rm{He}}$ were considered as universal distributions for $ pp $ (or $ nn $) pairs, and factorization (1) was used to calculate spectral functions for heavier nuclei up to $ ^{40} $Ca. Another approach to determining the UMD for spin-singlet pairs was proposed within the Generalized Contact Formalism (GCF) [5, 10] by using the two-body $ NN $ scattering wave functions at zero energy, which are normalized by their high-momentum tails, i.e., the integral from some $ p_0 $ (the boundary of the high-momentum region) to infinity.
+However, the problem of quantitatively evaluating the high-momentum components for spin-singlet channels, which would allow comparison of different $ NN $ interactions in this regard, still remains open.

 As a numerical illustration, we calculate the nuclear contacts for $ pp $ momentum distributions in $ ^3 {\rm{He}}$ with respect to the introduced two-nucleon momentum distributions for four realistic but essentially different models of $ NN $ and $ 3N $ interaction and show that these contacts have nearly the same values.
 Thus, the suggested formalism can be considered as an extension of the formalism presented in Ref.
 [9] for $ np $ triplet momentum distributions.

-The structure of the paper is as follows.
-In Section II, we derive a relation between the scattering and bound- or virtual-state wave functions and define an explicit factor, i.e. the Fäldt–Wilkin factor.
-In Section III, the found relations are tested for the separable interaction when the virtual-state momentum distribution is found analytically and for the realistic $ NN $ interaction as well.
-In Section IV, the UMDs for the spin-singlet $ NN $ channels are introduced based on the developed formalism and the values of the high-momentum constants $ a_2^v $ are presented for four different models of $ NN $ interaction.
-In Section V, the nuclear contacts for $ ^3 {\rm{He}}$ nucleus are calculated based on the two-nucleon UMDs.
-The Summary is given in the last Section VI.
-For the reader convenience, a small Appendix A is given with the explicit relations between different universal momentum distributions.
+The paper is organized as follows.
+In Sec.
+II, we derive a relation between the scattering and bound- or virtual-state wave functions and define an explicit factor, i.e., the Fäldt–Wilkin factor.
+In Sec.
+III, the found relations are tested for the separable interaction when the virtual-state momentum distribution is found analytically and for the realistic $ NN $ interaction as well.
+In Sec.
+IV, the UMDs for the spin-singlet $ NN $ channels are introduced based on the developed formalism, and the values of the high-momentum constants $ a_2^v $ are presented for four different models of $ NN $ interaction.
+In Sec.
+V, the nuclear contacts for the $ ^3 {\rm{He}}$ nucleus are calculated based on the two-nucleon UMDs.
+A summary is given in Sec.
+VI.
+For the reader's convenience, a small Appendix A gives the explicit relations between different universal momentum distributions.

 II.
 MOMENTUM DISTRIBUTIONS FOR A TWO-NUCLEON SYSTEM

-A. Bound-state, virtual-state and scattering wave functions
+A. Bound-state, virtual-state, and scattering wave functions

 • Let's start with the definitions which we will use below.

-For the spin-triplet bound state, the two-nucleon relative momentum distribution is naturally introduced by using the deuteron wave function with the S-wave and D-wave components $ u(k) $ and $ w(k) $, respectively:
+For the spin-triplet bound state, the two-nucleon momentum distribution is naturally introduced by using the deuteron wave function with the S-wave and D-wave components $ u(k) $ and $ w(k) $, respectively:

-$ \rho_d(k) = |u(k)|^2+|w(k)|^2,\quad \int_0^\infty dk k^2 \rho_d(k) = 1. $
+$ \rho_d(k) = |u(k)|^2+|w(k)|^2,\quad \int_0^\infty {\rm d}k k^2 \rho_d(k) = 1. $

 (2)

-The S-matrix $ S(p) $ for the spin-triplet $ np $-scattering (here $ p = \sqrt{2\mu E/\hbar^2} $ is the on-shell momentum) has a pole in a complex p-plane at $ p = i \varkappa_d $, where $ \varkappa_d\equiv \sqrt{-2\mu E_d/\hbar^2}>0 $ is the wave number corresponding to the bound-state energy $ E_d $, μ is the reduced mass of two nucleons.
+The S-matrix $ S(p) $ for the spin-triplet $ np $-scattering (here, $ p = \sqrt{2\mu E/\hbar^2} $ is the on-shell momentum) has a pole in a complex p-plane at $ p = {\rm i} \varkappa_d $, where $ \varkappa_d\equiv \sqrt{-2\mu E_d/\hbar^2}>0 $ is the wave number corresponding to the bound-state energy $ E_d $, and μ is the reduced mass of two nucleons.

-The corresponding residues of the S-matrix elements at this pole determine the asymptotic normalization coefficients (ANCs) $ N_S $ and $ N_D $ (see Section II.D), which set amplitudes of components of the deuteron wave function in configuration space at $ r\to \infty $:
+The corresponding residues of the S-matrix elements at this pole determine the asymptotic normalization coefficients (ANCs) $ N_S $ and $ N_D $ (see Sec.
+II.D), which set amplitudes of components of the deuteron wave function in configuration space at $ r\to \infty $:

 $ u(r)\to N_S \exp(- \varkappa_d r), \; w(r)\to N_D \exp(- \varkappa_d r), \; r\to \infty $